AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 1. Actively monitoring training environments to ensure zero-tolerance policy is upheld.
 2. Handling grievances that fall outside the CSQ chain of command.
 3. Reporting any concerns regarding mal-training to the Det/CC and OFC.
-4. Delivering GMC LLAB feedback to CSQ leadership during POC meetings.
-5. Executing a total CSQ recall in the event of an emergency or if necessity dictates.
+4. Executing a total CSQ recall in the event of an emergency or if necessity dictates.
-6. Overseeing the cadet mentorship program IAW AFROTCI 36-2011 V1, objective 12.2.
+5. Overseeing the cadet mentorship program IAW AFROTCI 36-2011 V1, objective 12.2.
-8. Supporting the Arnold Air Society Squadron Commander in promotion of AAS activities, and training events.
+6. Supporting the Arnold Air Society Squadron Commander in promotion of AAS activities, and training events.

 **Deliverables:**
 1. Deliver a brief to the CSQ on the role of the CSQ Inspector General during LLAB #2.
 2. Review and modify the Fall 2022 Mentorship Program for use during Spring 2023 NLT LLAB #3.
 3. Deliver a briefing to the CSQ on the mentorship program during LLAB #3.
 4. Conduct health and wellness checks on POC at weekly POC meetings.
+5. Relay GMC PMT feedback to CSQ leadership during POC meetings.
-5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).
+6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### First Sergeant (345 CSQ/CCF) – C/3C Samantha Spaziano
 **Function:** Provide mentorship and advice to all GMC cadets.
 Serves as point of contact for GMC to express thoughts and opinions so SQ leadership can understand their honest perspective.